Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study

-The tool presented here can address a designer's inquiries regarding FCI and provide inspiration for design goals in various application scenarios.
-After a designer inputs their vague goals (e.g., to design a "smart Yoga pad"), the tool offers detailed suggestions and recommendations for corresponding functions.
-It guides the user to refine the design step by step, from selecting modules to setting attributes and parameters accordingly, by prompting the user with questions and recommendations and responding to the user's inquiries.
-Moreover, the tool can verify the final design definition and generate the final 3D models of the FCI device with interaction simulation, which will directly guide the construction of physical devices.
-We present its performance in proposing and realizing design goals, and reflect on the advantages and challenges associated with integrating LLM agents into specialized design tools.
-We hope this work can inspire and benefit researchers developing design tools for interactive physical devices and expand the user base of such design tools.
-The contributions of this work can be summarized as follows: \begin{itemize} \item Exploring an approach for developing LLM-agents-enhanced design tools for novel devices (Specifically FCI): This method employs a multi-agent framework and straightforward adjustments to LLM agents to facilitate rapid acquisition of FCI-specific design knowledge by LLM agents, preparing them for design tasks. \item Development of GDT for FCI: A design tool that integrates LLM agents to apply fluid computation kits to novel building devices. \item Tests of the GDT's performance and reflection of the advantages and challenges associated with integrating LLM agents into design tools in building specialized novel devices. \end{itemize}
+The tool presented here assists designers with FCI-related inquiries and offers inspiration for various application scenarios.
+When a designer inputs a vague goal (e.g., creating a “smart Yoga pad”), the tool provides detailed design suggestions.
+It guides the user through refining the design, from selecting functional modules to setting parameters, by prompting with recommendations and responding to user queries.
+Additionally, the tool verifies the final design with interaction simulations and supports the physical device’s construction by generating fabrication files.
+We evaluate its performance in proposing and realizing DGs, reflecting on the benefits and challenges of integrating LLM agents into specialized design tools.
+We hope this work inspires researchers and broadens the user base for such tools in novel device design.

+The contributions of this work are as follows: \begin{itemize} \item Developing an approach for LLM-enhanced design tools for mechanical computation devices (specifically FCI), using a multi-agent framework and straightforward adjustments to equip LLM agents with FCI-specific design knowledge. \item Creating the GDT for FCI, integrating LLM agents to apply fluid computation in designing novel interactive devices. \item Evaluating the GDT’s performance and reflecting on the benefits and challenges of incorporating LLM agents into specialized design tools for building novel devices. \end{itemize}